 Recording Settings (Pre-Class)

-Class recordings can be configured to include or exclude student video feeds.
+Class recordings can be configured to include or exclude learner video feeds.

 1. To access recording settings, open the Engageli portal and find your class.

 2. Under Details > Configuration, make sure to check Record Student Videos if you want to include the video feeds of learners who raise their hands and/or join the podium in class recordings.
 Leaving this option blank will make it so that recordings only include the audio of learners.

 Note: Settings will persist between class sessions.
 This means the setting(s) you selected most recently will be the default for future classes unless you change it.